ChouaibKhamallah/SambaADAuditPasswords/README.md

 pip3 install -r /opt/SambaADAuditPasswords/requirements.txt
 ```

-- By default the script is run in dry_run mode, no group will be managed and the entire domain will be audited.
-Adjust conf.ini file if necessary
+By default the script is run in dry_run mode, no group will be created or managed on your domain.
+The entire domain will be audited.
+If you want to adjust some parameters modify the conf.ini file.

 ```
 /opt/SambaADAuditPasswords/conf.ini